JuliaIPU/IPUToolkit.jl/README.md

 * the code has to be statically inferred and compiled, dynamic dispatch is not admitted;
 * you cannot use functionalities which require the Julia runtime, most notably the garbage collector.

+### Domain-Specific Language: `@ipuprogram`

+The `IPUCompiler.@ipuprogram` macro provides a very simple and limited DSL to automatically generate most of the boilerplate code needed when writing an IPU program.
+You can do *very* little with this DSL, which is mainly a showcase of Julia's meta-programming capabilities.
+A fully commented examples of use of the `@ipuprogram` macro is available in the [`examples/dsl.jl`](./examples/dsl.jl) file.